 It’s crucial to know how many coats of lacquer on the wood are required to achieve a beautiful, durable finish.
 While it may be tempting to apply just one or two coats, it’s best to apply at least 3 or 5 coats to provide optimal protection and shine.

-By following our tips and guides, you can ensure that your final product is not only visually stunning but also long-lasting.
+By following my tips above, you can ensure that your final product is not only visually stunning but also long-lasting.